gaddamsmirthireddy/PetMate/README.md

 2. Create a new branch: `git checkout -b feature-name`
 3. Commit your changes: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin feature-name`
-5. Submit a Pull Request.
+5. Submit a Pull Request for review.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
 Happy Pet Parenting with PetMate! 🐶🐱